Safer cure for doggy diarrhea:

 The medicine can be given in two ways, either by pouring the liquid onto your dog’s food or by having them swallow the caplets or EZ Chews.
 The meals you feed when treating diarrhea should be bland, consisting of three cups of plain rice and boiled chicken or boiled beefburgers.
 It’s best to not continue treatment beyond 5 consecutive days and to contact a vet if symptoms haven’t improved after 48 hours.

 Imodium A-D contains 1 mg of loperamide for every 7.5 mL of liquid and can be given to dogs at a dosage of 0.3 – 0.6 mL/lb twice to three times daily.
+If you’re using a generic medicine the amount of liquid you need to give per dose could be different, be sure to check the concentration and ask a vet for assistance.
+When it comes to treating larger dogs we advise using tablets (if possible) to avoid having to give them large amounts of liquid which they tend to hate the taste of.

 A-D Caplets and EZ Chews